Creating a FastCS Driver#

 The simulator has an API to get its ID.
 To expose this in the driver, an Attribute can be added to the Controller.
 There are 3 types of Attribute: AttrR, AttrW and AttrRW, representing the access mode of the API.
 The ID can be read, but it cannot be written, so add an AttrR.
 An Attribute also needs a type.
 The ID from the simulator is a string, so String should be used.

-Now the controller has a property that will appear in the API, but the application still completes immediately because there are no transports being run on the event loop to expose an API.
+Now the controller has a property that will appear in the API, but there are no transports being run on the event loop to expose that API.
+The controller can be interacted with in the console, but note that it hasn’t populated any values because it doesn’t have a connection.

 FastCS Transports#